-If you have received SBIR/STTR Phase II grants from any Federal agency, then you must provide your company Commercialization History.
-To assist applicants in providing a Commercialization History, an MS Excel template can be found on the DOE SBIR/STTR Programs Office web site at http://science.energy.gov/sbir/funding-opportunities/application-resources/.
+If you have received SBIR/STTR Phase II grants from any Federal agency, then you must provide your company's Commercialization History.
+To assist applicants in providing a Commercialization History, a suggested template (Microsoft Excel format) can be found on the DOE SBIR/STTR Programs Office web site at https://science.osti.gov/sbir/Applicant-Resources/Grant-Application.
 Please create a document entitled "Commercialization History."